Multitype $\Lambda$-coalescents: Examples and non-examples of -coalescents

 \subsection{The seed bank coalescent}

-In Blath et al. \cite{blath2016new} study a two-type variant of the Wright-Fisher model in which there are active individuals which reproduce according to the usual Wright-Fisher dynamics, as well as a dormant population who may become active a certain rate.
+Blath et al. \cite{blath2016new} study a two-type variant of the Wright-Fisher model in which there are active individuals which reproduce according to the usual Wright-Fisher dynamics, as well as a dormant population who may become active at a certain rate.
 Blath et al. show that the coalescent process associated with sampling particles in the process and tracing their genealogies back in time is given by the following special case of Notohara's multitype Kingman coalescent seen in Example \ref{ex:multi kingman}.

-\begin{example}[The Seed bank coalescent] The seed bank Kingman coalescent is two-type coalescent in which we have an active ($a$) and a dormant ($d$) type $d$, there are no giant mergers (i.e. $Q_{\to a} = Q_{\to d} = 0$), and
+\begin{example}[The Seed bank coalescent] The seed bank Kingman coalescent is a two-type coalescent in which we have an active ($a$) type and a dormant ($d$) type, there are no giant mergers (i.e. $Q_{\to a} = Q_{\to d} = 0$), and

 \end{example}